Middle School Math Enrichment Ideas

 Research Careers in Math

 As many a math teacher is fond of telling his or her students, math is a skill you will use for the rest of your life.
-And while it is true that math skills are something we often apply as we price compare at the grocery store or figure the way our team can win the ballgame, some careers use math much more heavily.
+And while it is true that math skills are something we often apply as we price compare at the grocery store or figure out the way our team can win the ballgame, some careers use math much more heavily.
 By having students do math career research, you may open up a whole world of possible careers to your students.
 Here is one way to do this that will assist in middle school math enrichment.

 Help your students think purposely about their futures with this Career Exploration and Research Project.
 Students will get excited about career research by taking an online career quiz, then brainstorming possible career choices.
 Then they will follow a guided assignment process – brainstorming, research, career poster creation, and oral presentation with scheduled check-ins throughout the process to ensure project completion.
 Level and points-based assessment sheets are provided in this assignment.
 Find this resource on Shopify CAD or Teachers Pay Teachers USD.